 - Prone Swimmers

-The main thing to take from this is understanding that you can still train for pull ups without a pull up bar.
-These alternatives will keep you on track to improving your strength and fitness – you can only work with what you have available, so remember SOMETHING is ALWAYS better than nothing!
+The main thing to take from this is understanding that you can still train specifically no matter what equipment you have access to.
+These pull up alternatives will keep you on track to improving your strength and fitness without a pull up bar – you can only work with what you have available, so remember SOMETHING is ALWAYS better than nothing!